-Where to buy Beauty Of Joseon Ginseng Essence Water?
+Where to Buy the Beauty of Joseon Ginseng Essence Water?

 The Beauty of Joseon Brand

-This Korean beauty brand creates skincare products using ingredients popular during the Joseon Dynasty.
-Traditional Hanbang (aka Korean herbal medicine) techniques and ingredients inspire product formulas.
-Thus you will often find extracts of Rice, Ginseng, Orchid, Radish, etc., as well as traditional techniques such as fermentation in their skincare collection.
-Beauty of Joseon focuses on achieving bright, clear skin and improving skin health, thus highlighting one’s natural beauty.
-The ancient Korean Dynasty times influences its simplistic and traditional packaging.
+Beauty of Joseon focuses on achieving bright, clear skin and improving skin health, highlighting one’s natural beauty.
+The ancient Korean Dynasty times have influenced its simplistic and traditional packaging.

 The Beauty of Joseon brand has gained enormous popularity quickly due to their well-performing products, especially their first hit, the Beauty of Joseon Dynasty Cream*.

 Essences usually have a light, watery consistency to sink in easily.
-You should use your hands to pat it on your face, instead of a cotton pad, as you’ll waste a lot of product.
+It would be best if you used your hands to pat it on your face, instead of a cotton pad, as you’ll waste a lot of product.
 So, skip the cotton pad and save yourself and the environment the hassle of using essences.

-Essences are not the most popular skincare products out there, so finding one that will fit your skin might be challenging.
+Essences are not the most popular skincare products, so finding one that will fit your skin might be challenging.

-Beauty Of Joseon Ginseng Essence Water* is a facial essence.
+The Beauty of Joseon Ginseng Essence Water* is a facial essence.
 This essence is 80% ginseng water that claims to cure dull and dehydrated skin.
-Ginger and panthenol ingredients, should soothe the skin and give it an enlightening and invigorating feeling.
+Ginseng and panthenol, should soothe the skin and give it an enlightening and refreshing feeling.